catalinestoica/lab/README.md

 ### Requirements

-- make a new package called exercise2
+- make a new package called exercise2 inside your current lab package
 - for every class and interface listed above, make proper class and interface translation into the package created before
 - create the Class Diagram for the listed code, for this you can use [Start UML](https://staruml.io/) or any tool to design UML diagrams
 - save the diagram as `.jpg (or another image format)` and in this package as well